What is a foundation year?

 What's the difference between a foundation year and a foundation degree?

-Foundation degrees are usually a two-year course.
-They cover the key areas of a subject, which is the equivalent of two-thirds of a degree.
+Foundation degrees are usually a two-year course and cover the key areas of a subject.
+A foundation degree is a Level 5 qualification, and the equivalent of two-thirds of a bachelor degree.
 You'd need a further top-up year to gain an honours degree.

 Why study a foundation year?